-With 10X driving ambition at the macro regional level and councils leading economic development at a local level in partnership with partners such as Invest NI, the Department is considering the sub-regional approach and how these three levels can link together to strengthen the economy.
+With 10X driving ambition at the regional level and councils leading economic development at a local level, Place10X will link these two levels together to strengthen the economy and lessen disparities.

 What is Place?

 Place at its most general refers to three main components:

 - location - where it is on a map, e.g. an area, city, town, or village